czlowiekrakieta/quora-duplicates/README.md

 Well, I'm amazed that it can predict anything at all, judging by first set of histograms.

 That's not everything I can do with topics.
 In fact, there's something I can extract out of them to produce classifier slightly more accurate.
 In the manner of vectorizing every text input with tf-idf method, I will extract knowledge of words inside particular topics.
-That is, for every word ( or n-gram, but procedure is similar ) $$w$$ in topic $$T$$ and question $$Q$$, I count number of topics $$w$$ can be found in.
-I divide it by number of all topics for given question and multiply but $$\log \frac{ N }{ 1 + \# Q(w) } $$, where $$Q(w)$$ denotes set of questions, which have $$w$$ in its topics.
-Logistic regression on top of this vectorizer alone yields $$58.6 \pm 0.005\%$$ and $$53.5 \pm 0.007\%$$ accuracy for single words and two words vectorizer, respectively.
+That is, for every word ( or n-gram, but procedure is similar ) `w` in topic `T` and question `Q`, I count number of topics `w` can be found in.
+I divide it by number of all topics for given question and multiply but `log(N/(1+#Q(w)))`, where `Q(w)` denotes set of questions, which have `w` in its topics.
+Logistic regression on top of this vectorizer alone yields `58.6%` and `53.5%` accuracy for single words and two words vectorizer, respectively.
 Logic of this is implemented in WordInTopicVectorizer.

 There's some more information laying around.
 I have not utilized basic statistics - view counts, count of followers and question age.
 Moreover, there's number of followers assigned to every topic.
 All in all, there are six more features to go.

 In order to model relationship between these quantities, I decided to calculate two quotients for every feature.
 First one - value for first question divided by value for second one, and vice versa.
-I have also tested squeezing value by logarithm with base $$e$$ to help algorithm compale scales of values instead of values itself - it helped.
+I have also tested squeezing value by logarithm with base `e` to help algorithm compale scales of values instead of values itself - it helped.
 Quotient is also squeezed by logarithm of base ten.
-Best result? $$74.5 \pm 0.4\%$$, with squeezing both values and quotients.
-Second best, $$74.3 \pm 0.5\%$$, came out from squeezing quotient, but not values.
+Best result? `74.5%`, with squeezing both values and quotients.
+Second best, `74.3`, came out from squeezing quotient, but not values.
 If you want to know, how I did that, look up StatsVectorizer.

-What's worth noting, though, is that these scores are not drastically better than the ones yielded by algorithm with one-directional quotient - best scores were around $$73\%$$.
-Moreover, algorithm does not overfit to data.
+What's worth noting, though, is that these scores are not drastically better than the ones yielded by algorithm with one-directional quotient - best scores were around `73%` Moreover, algorithm does not overfit to data.
 It might be caused by fact that our model is very, very simple.

 There's one more step to make - feeding algorith with all the data I've extracted.
 That's what FeatureUnion from sklearn is for!
 It can transform data in parallel, so everything I have to do is to give it list of sklearn Transformers and put it into pipeline, ended with some estimator.
 Finally, I used statistics, topics, words in topics and questions.